sunnysideup/silverstripe-upgrade_silverstripe/README.md

 USAGE
 =================================

-1. copy this file to the root folder of a project (although it can live anywhere)
+1. copy this file to the root folder of a project (although it can live anywhere).
+If you like to just update on module then place it in the root of the module.

-2. change the top bit of upgrade-silverstre.php as you see fit
+2. change the top bit of upgrade-silverstre.php as you see fit (e.g. path location).
+You can set the path, to "migrate to" e.g. 3.0, the folders to ignore and what action will run (see below)

 3. either open the file in your web-browser OR from the command line. from the command line, you type: